 Whenever you hit the road and go traveling, you need insurance.
 I have been backpacking for nine years and have had to claim a total of three times; if I didn’t have backpacker insurance I would have been utterly screwed on all three occasions.

 Because of a pesky embargo, only a handful of travel insurance companies will cover travelers visiting Iran – We’ve traveled on First Allied, but they’ve recently discontinued insuring backpackers.
-We’d suggest IATI Seguros, but do your own research and see what travelers from your country like to use, if you can.
+We’d suggest IATI Seguros, but do your own research and see what travelers from your country like to use.

 So whilst crime levels are low in Iran, and people are friendly, there are some special considerations.
 It starts with devastating earthquakes and ends with security forces pulling you aside for doing something considered ‘not normal’.
 There are certain things all travelers can do to improve safety.
 To help you keep out of trouble in Iran altogether, here are our top travel tips for Iran… Ready?